AVDambeck/yabec/books/1-guidebook/03-demihuman.md

 | 10| 600k	| 12 | 6	| 7	| 8	| 8	| 8 |

 ### Animal Traits
 Choose animal traits fitting for the type of animal you are.
 Each has a point cost, and many have prerequisites.
-At first level, you gain 7 points. you gain 2 points each level after that.
+At first level, you gain 7 points. you gain 1 point each level after that.
 You can only choose traits while leveling up, or during character creation.

-**Armoror:** 1 point.
+- **Armoror:** 1 point.
 You can wear leather, chain mail, and barding.
-**Archer:** 1 point.
+- **Archer:** 1 point.
 You can use thrown and fired weapons.
-**Aquine:** 1 point.
-Waterbreathing and swimming **Berserker:** 4 points.
+- **Aquine:** 1 point.
+Waterbreathing and swimming
+- **Berserker:** 4 points.
 9 constitution.
 While while you have damage equal to or greater than 50% of your health, your AV is reduced by 4.
-**Blade Weapons:** 2 point.
+- **Blade Weapons:** 2 point.
 You can use non-blunt melee weapons.
-**Blunt Weapons:** 1 point.
+- **Blunt Weapons:** 1 point.
 You can use blunt weapons.
-**Caratine:** 1 point.
+- **Caratine:** 1 point.
 9 constituton.
 You have a base AC of 5 while not wearing armor.
-**Hungry:** Once per session, round eating a ration to heal 1d6+1.
+- **Hungry:** 1 point.
+Once per session, round eating a ration to heal 1d6+1.
-**Infravision:** 3 point.
+- **Infravision:** 3 point.
 9 wisdom.
-**Keen Hearing:** 1 point.
-9 wisdom. +1 to check doors **Keen Smell:** 3 point.
+- **Keen Hearing:** 1 point.
+9 wisdom. +1 to check doors
+- **Keen Smell:** 3 point.
 9 constitution.
 Kobold have a +1 to check doors.
 You're able to track via sent.
-**Large Natural Weapon:** 4 points, 9 Strength. d10 damage, melee, and slow.
+- **Large Natural Weapon:** 4 points, 9 Strength. d10 damage, melee, and slow.
-**Leap:** 4 points.
+- **Leap:** 4 points.
 9 dexterity. can jump 15’ in one bound, and 10’ vertically.
 If leap immediately before making a melee attack, get a -2 bonus to AV.
-**Monsterous:** 3 points.
+- **Monsterous:** 3 points.
 HD becomes a d12.
 Become *monsterous*.
-**Nature's Favor:** 5 points.
+- **Nature's Favor:** 5 points.
 9 charisma. do not need to  consume rations when Traveling. get +1 healing when receiving healing from a druid.
-**Nine Lives:** 7 points.
+- **Nine Lives:** 7 points.
 A total of nine times, choose to roll a 30 on *dismemberment*.
-**Pack Animal:** 1 point. +2 item *slots*.
+- **Pack Animal:** 1 point. +2 item *slots*.
-**Pack Hunter:** 2 points.
+- **Pack Hunter:** 2 points.
 9 charisma.
-Once per *turn*, when an ally *hits*, your next *attack* against them *hits* automatically.
+Once per *turn*, when an ally *hits* an enemy, your next *attack* against that enemy has *advantage*.
-**Small Natural Weapon:** 2 points, 9 Dexterity. d4 damage and melee.
+- **Small Natural Weapon:** 2 points, 9 Dexterity. d4 damage and melee.
-**Sneaky:** 3 points.
+- **Sneaky:** 3 points.
 9 dexteiry.
 Roll a d6 for *stealth*.
-**Speak with one kind of animals:** 3 points, 9 charisma. as though by a Speak with Animals spell.
+- **Speak with one kind of animals:** 3 points, 9 charisma. as though by a Speak with Animals spell.
 See Magic 36.
-**Spider Climb:** 5 points.
+- **Spider Climb:** 5 points.
 Climb sheer surfaces.
 Make a dexterity check ever 100', and whenever you take damage.
-**Tough:** 2 points.
+- **Tough:** 2 points.
 9 constitution. dismember with a advantage.
-Wings: 8 points.
+- **Wings:** 8 points.
 13 Strength.
 You can fly.

-## **Dwarf
+## Dwarf
 > Requirements:** Minimum constitution 9
 >
 > **Prime requisite:** Strength